 - The allowability and necessity for individual cost categories; - The reasonableness of amounts estimated for necessary costs; - The basis used for allocating indirect or overhead costs; - The appropriateness of allocating particular overhead costs to the proposed project as direct costs; and - The percent of time devoted to the project for all key project personnel identified in the application.
-Salaries of project personnel should be requested in proportion to the percent of time that they would devote to the project-Note: cannot exceed 60% of the total project budget.
+Salaries of project personnel should be requested in proportion to the percent of time that they would devote to the project-Note: cannot exceed 70% of the total project budget.
 Applicants must list all current public or private support to which personnel identified in the application have committed portions of their time, whether or not salary support for persons involved is included in the budget.
-Only items or services that are necessary for the successful completion of the project will be funded as permitted under the Act.
+An application that duplicates or overlaps substantially with an application already reviewed and funded (or to be funded) by another organization or agency will not be funded under this program.
+The projects proposed for funding should be included in the pending section.
+Only items or services that are necessary for the successful completion of the project will be funded as permitted under the